 Special Response Team

 The Hutchinson Police Department SRT partners with the McLeod County Sheriff’s Department Team to provide officers for special response services.
 Officers are highly trained to respond to situations needing high-risk warrant services, hostage, crowd control, hostage negotiation, snipers, and critical incidents.

 The Hutchinson Police Department’s Special Response (SRT) team includes highly trained officers who use specialized weapons and tactics to handle high-risk situations beyond the scope of the patrol and investigative divisions.
 Examples of situations for which a SRT team would be used include high-risk arrests and warrants, barricaded and armed suspects, hostage rescue, crowd control, dignitary protection and disaster response.
 The team’s primary goal is to resolve situations as safely as possible for everyone involved.
 The Hutchinson Police Department is a stand-alone SRT team, that partner with the team from McLeod County Sheriff’s Office.

 Employees of the Hutchinson Police Department are dedicated professionals committed to facilitate the public protection from crime and provide services that enhance the safety and quality of life of our community.
 To that end, we encourage feedback from the public and would like to hear about your interaction with police department personnel.

 If you recently required the service of the police department, please share your experience with us by filling out the form below.
-Your input will go directly to Hutchinson Police Chief Daniel T. Hatten.
+Your input will go directly to Hutchinson Police Chief Thomas Gifferson.
 If you would like to be contacted by the chief, please indicate that in your comments along with your contact information.